CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (4) One-half of one per cent of the per-bushel price of oats at the first point of sale.

-(B) The director may require a handler to withhold assessments from any amounts that the handler owes to producers and to remit them to the director.
+(B) The director may require a handler to withhold assessments from any amounts that the handler owes to producers and to remit them to the operating committee.
 A handler who pays for a producer an assessment that is levied under this section may deduct the amount of the assessment from any money that the handler owes to the producer.

 (D) The operating committee shall refund to a producer the assessments that it collects from the producer not later than thirty days after receipt of a valid application by the producer for a refund, provided that the producer complies with the procedures for a refund established by the committee under section 924.24 of the Revised Code.